Laura Somersal

-Laura Fish Somersal (born Dolores Fish, 1892 – 1990) was a Pomo-Wappo basket weaver, educator and the last speaker of the Wappo language.
+Laura Fish Somersal (born Dolores Fish; December 10, 1892 – July 30, 1990) was a Pomo-Wappo basketweaver, educator, and the last speaker of the Wappo language.

 Biography

 Fish was born Dolores Fish in Geyserville, California on December 10, 1892.
 She was the daughter of Bill Fish, of the Southern Pomo tribe and Mary John Eli of the Wappo people.
 In 1915, she moved to the Dry Creek Rancheria, where her ancestors cultivated sedge for basketmaking in the Dry Creek Valley before the arrival of white settlers.
 Over the course of her lifetime, she was witness to the dwindling and near loss of her tribes, the land they called home in California's Sonoma Valley, and the traditional materials used to create the intricate baskets she became known for.